By Keith Lupton

 Back when we were all allowed outside of our homes, social distancing wasn’t an issue and no one had even heard about coronavirus, were you one of those people who queued outside the shops for hours to get your hands on the latest gadget or gizmo?

-Does having the latest camera and equipment get you the best photographs or video?
+Does having the latest camera and equipment get you the best digital photography or video content?

 I attended a friend’s wedding in the middle of summer; the sun was high in the sky and not a single cloud could be seen.
 It was a great day to be getting married, it could have been anywhere in the world it was that perfect.

-My friends had booked a photographer and video production team to capture their special day, but they asked if I would also take some photographs of their special day from a more personal perspective which I was thrilled to do.
+My friends had booked a photographer and video production team to capture their special day, but they asked if I would also take some photographs of their special day from a more “real life” and personal perspective which I was thrilled to do.

-After the wedding, several weeks went by before I received a message from the newlyweds, asking for me to look over the images and the video footage they had received from the photographer on 3 CDs via post.
+After the wedding, several weeks went by before I received a message from the newlyweds, asking for me to look over the lifestyle photography and the video content they had received from the photographer on 3 CDs via post.
 At first, I thought this was “quite strange” but as I said, I was excited to see the results.

 I was shocked; I dread to think about how his new wife reacted when she saw them.

-There is a lot more to photography then people think.
-We will cover camera settings another day, but my point is this, you can have the best equipment in the world but if you don’t know how to use it, you might as well use the camera on your phone and save your money.
+There is a lot more to wedding photography than people think.
+We will cover depths of field and other camera settings another day, but my point is this, you can have the best equipment in the world but if you don’t know how to use it, you might as well use the camera on your phone and save your money.

 When you are looking for a photographer or a video production team be mindful of the business that talks about having the ‘latest’ camera or even the history of the business.
 Instead, you need to be looking their portfolio, latest projects and testimonials to back up their work, because as I witnessed first-hand, having the latest equipment does not always mean you will be getting the best work.

 Be mindful of the business that talks about having the ‘latest’ camera or even the history of the business.
-Instead, you need to be looking their portfolio, latest projects and testimonials to back up their work, because as I witnessed first-hand, having the latest equipment does not always mean you will be getting the best work.
+Instead, you need to be looking their portfolio, latest projects and testimonials to back up their work and customer service, because as I witnessed first-hand, having the latest equipment does not always mean you will be getting the best work.